8 Insta-Worthy Photo Ops in Central Park

 East Side between 74th and 75th Streets

-Cherry Hill Located on a gentle slope overlooking the Lake and the Ramble, and a perfect spot for picnicing, reading or sunbathing, Cherry Hill was originally intended as a turnaround for the horse and carriages.
+Cherry Hill Located on a gentle slope overlooking the Lake and the Ramble, and a perfect spot for picnicing, reading or sunbathing, Cherry Hill was originally intended as a turnaround.
 A fantastic place for photos in the Spring when the cherry blossoms bloom on the trees, it’s sure to be a spot to remember.